spo0q/ai-layouts/README.md

 ## Warning

-This repository does not aim to teach any good practice.
+This repository may not follow good practices.

+For example, the debug bar should not be visible in production.